Howe truss: The web

 Counter-braces are diagonal beams which connect the bottom of a vertical post to the top of the next vertical post, and run roughly perpendicular to braces.
 They are placed in the same plane as the chord, are generally uniform in size, and should have a thickness one beam less than a brace.
 Unlike braces, counter-braces are a single piece.
 Generally speaking, a bridge of six panels or less (about 75 ft long) needs no counter-bracing.
 An eight-panel truss requires counter-braces in every panel but the end panels, and these should be at least one-fourth as strong as the braces.
 A 10-panel truss requires counter-braces in every panel but the end panels, and these should be at least one-half as strong as the braces.
 A Howe truss bridge can be strengthened to achieve a live load to dead load ratio of 2-to-1.
 If this ratio is 2-to-1 or greater, then a six-panel truss must have counter-braces and these must at least one-third as strong as the braces.
 The counter-braces in an eight-panel truss must be at least two-thirds as strong as the braces, and the counter-braces in a 10-panel truss must be at least equal in strength to the braces.
-If rapidly moving live loads of any ratio are expected on the Howe truss, the counter-braces used in the center panel should be equal in strength to the braces, and the panel next to the end panel should have counter-braces at least one-half as strong as the braces.
+If rapidly moving live loads of any ratio are expected on the Howe truss, then the counter-braces used in the center panel should be equal in strength to the braces, and the panel next to the end panel should have counter-braces at least one-half as strong as the braces.

 Where diagonal braces and counter-braces meet, they are usually bolted together.